 Lap cat

-So, you just learned that Ragdolls actually like being held by their pet parents.
+So, you just learned that Ragdolls like being held by their pet parents.
 But did you know that they are also lap cats?

 Ragdolls love their owners excessively.
 If you’re thinking of welcoming a Ragdoll kitty, prepare to have your personal space constantly invaded.
 You’ll end up with a fluffy furball in your lap whenever you’re reading, watching TV, or browsing the web.